RRZE-Webteam/rrze-search/README.md

 WordPress-Plugin für zentrale Einrichtungen der Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU)

-Implements additional `Search Engine` resources.
+Implements additional `Search Engine` resources in the form of an Adapter Class, which extends Foundational Classes.

-TODO:
-- Documentation
-- Author
-- Copyright
+That is to say, that the Google Foundational class enabled the use of the Google Customer Search feature and the Adapter classes hold information in utilization, i.e. Name, Labels and API Keys and IDs.

+## Add Additional Search Engine Resources
+- Duplicate `SearchEngine-Class.php` from `RRZESearch\Infrastructure\Engines\Templates`
-- Feedback
+- Refactor the `ClassName`

-## Appendix

-Special instructions and other cataloged information

-`Adding Search Engine`
-- Duplicate `SearchEngine-template.php` from `RRZESearch\Ports\Engines\`
+- Duplicate `SearchEngine-Adapter.php` from the same directory.
-- Refactor the `Classname`
+- Refactor the `AdapterClassName`
-- Define the Search Engine's Parameters and Filters
+- Update `query` function according to its Search Engine's requirements.
-- Recommended use of `cURL` to make request
-- Return `json` \stdClass

----